leonnoel/100devs-calculator/README.md

   - Anything specific on which you want feedback!

 Example:

 ```
 I completed the challenge: 5
-I feel good about my code: 4
+I feel good about my code: 3
-I'm not sure if my constructors are setup cleanly...
+I'm not sure if my code is the most effectively and I could probably add some more features...
 ```